Innovations We Support

 Missed Period Pill: Expanding access to fertility control in Senegal

-Gynuity Senegal
+Gynuity

 Gynuity Health Projects explores the feasibility of and develops a strategy for a new user-controlled method to help women and girls manage missed menses.
 Gynuity will also explore the possibility of expanding access to combipacks through the indication of early pregnancy loss.